 The schedule of Forum activities for the semester will be posted on 4th floor bulletin boards and the department Moodle page.
 Students who want to perform should complete an application form, get signatures, and submit it to the Administrative Assistant in FAC 440.
 Application forms can be found on the bulletin board by FAC 409.

-Honors Recital & Awards Ceremony
+Showcase Recital & Awards Ceremony

-The Music Department Honors Recital & Awards Ceremony takes place at the end of each academic year.
-Student performers are selected by the faculty on the basis of a competitive audition process.
-Music Department scholarships and awards will also be announced following the recital.
-The audition criteria are as follows:
+The Music Department Showcase Recital & Awards Ceremony takes place at the end of each academic year.
+Music Department scholarships and awards will be announced following the recital.